carbontwelve/puphpetbox/README.md

 In `config.yaml`, modify the `synced_folder:` and `vhosts:` entries to match your project.

+The `source: 'C:/myproject'` entry is the folder that your project resides in, and the target is where your project  will be copied to, on the VM.

-You only need to change the `target` unless you're using more than one vhost (I personally recommend that you have one VM per project), in which case you'll also need to change the `source`.
+You'll only need to change the `source`, unless you're using more than one vhost (I personally recommend that you have one VM per project), in which case you'll also need to change the `target`.

 ### vagrant up